Hometown Heroes

 Brandon deployed to the 5th fleet on USS Iwo Jima (LHD-7) during Operations Enduring Freedom.
 During this deployment he received a Navy & Marine Corps Achievement Medal (NAM) for outstanding professional achievement in the superior performance of his duties, acknowledging that he demonstrated outstanding leadership and management abilities along with technical knowledge.

-His next deployment was to the 5th fleet on the USNS Arctic (T-AOE-8).
-During this sea duty, he earned three Navy & Marine Corps Achievement Medals.
-In 2016, he was selected for HSC-2 Naval Aircrewman Instructor duty.
-While serving in this position from 2016-2019, he developed the HSC-2 Fire Scout (UAV) program for aircrew payload operations and earned two more Navy & Marine Corps Achievement Medals.
-Brandon has spent the last 2 ½ years continuing to serve as a Search and Rescue Swimmer (SARS) in Norfolk, Va., in Helicopter Sea Combat Squadron 9 "Tridents".
+Brandon has spent the last 4 ½ years continuing to serve as a Search and Rescue Swimmer (SARS) in Norfolk, Va., in Helicopter Sea Combat Squadron 9 “Tridents”.
 HSC-9 is attached to Carrier Air Wing Eight and deploys aboard USS Gerald R. Ford.

 Brandon’s great-grandfather, Walter Fred Barnes, served in the Army Air Force during WWII.